OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 ## Select entities for use in an app

-After connecting to an external database, select the entity names and attributes available in ODC Studio.
+After connecting to an external database, select the entity names and attributes available in ODC Portal.
 To select entities, go to the ODC Portal and follow these steps:

 1. From the ODC Portal nav menu, select **Resource** > **Connections**, and click **Select entities** to display the **Add entities** connection screen. <br/>The connection screen displays the available entities retrieved from the database.